Skip to main content

 Cybersecurity Threat Analysis & Risk Assessment (TARA)

 Learn how to use Saphira to perform comprehensive cybersecurity threat analysis and risk assessment (TARA) for automotive systems!
-Saphira implements the complete ISO 21434 cybersecurity workflow, enabling automated threat identification, risk assessment, and security requirement generation.
+Saphira implements the complete ISO/SAE 21434:2021 cybersecurity workflow, enabling automated threat identification, risk assessment, and security requirement generation.

 What is TARA?

-TARA (Threat Analysis and Risk Assessment) is a systematic process for identifying and evaluating cybersecurity threats to automotive systems according to ISO 21434.
-Saphira provides an AI-powered workflow that guides you through the complete cybersecurity engineering process:
+TARA (Threat Analysis and Risk Assessment) is a systematic process for identifying and evaluating cybersecurity threats to automotive systems according to ISO/SAE 21434:2021.
+Saphira provides an AI-powered workflow that guides you through the complete cybersecurity engineering process following Clause 9 (Concept) and Clause 15 (TARA Methods):

-• Asset Identification: Identify cybersecurity-critical assets in your system
+• Asset Identification: Identify cybersecurity-critical assets and their properties

-• Threat Analysis: Discover potential threat scenarios and attack vectors
+• Threat Scenarios: Discover threat scenarios and attack vectors using STRIDE

-• Security Goals: Define cybersecurity goals to mitigate threats
+• Cybersecurity Goals: Define goals to mitigate identified risks

-• Security Requirements: Generate detailed technical security requirements
+• Cybersecurity Requirements: Generate detailed technical security requirements

 Getting Started with TARA